ZeeGit-hub/SMO-Blender-Level-Importer/README.md

 Credits: exelix, MonsterDruide1, ChatGPT, Zee

 Requirements:
-EditorCore with Super Mario Odyssey plugin & Blender 3.0+ (Not tested with 4.0+, should still work though)
+EditorCore with Super Mario Odyssey plugin & Blender 3.6 (Tested on 3.6 and 4.2, DOES NOT WORK ON 4.0+!)

 This tutorial assumes that you already have EditorCore installed and set up.
 If not, get it here: https://github.com/exelix11/EditorCore